Creating Refinement masks

 Next, select the Color Wheels tab and increase the Lift color wheel.
 This will remove any black splotches outside the garbage mask.

 Add another serial node and select Curves.
 Invert the curve so that you have a clean inverted black and white mask.
 It should match the curve in the image below.

 Now you have a custom mask!
 At this point, you are ready to switch to the Deliver tab and set up your mask to export.
 Here you want to export with the source resolution.
 The export format QuickTime with codec H264 are recommended for export settings.
 Click add to render queue to export.

-Now you can link your refinement mask in you Depthkit project to move ahead with the Refinement workflow.
+Now you can link your refinement mask in you Depthkit project to move ahead with Applying Refinement.

 Updated about 2 months ago